Your family and the law

 Someone close to me has passed away

 When a loved one dies, there are a number of legal steps you may need to take.
 If you are the next of kin, you will need to register their death, which you can do through the government website.
 If the person has made a will, they should have appointed an executor to take care of it (if you are named as executor on anyone’s will, then you can appoint a solicitor to help you perform your duties).
+Find out more about what to do when someone dies.

 If you are inheriting money or other assets, then depending on the amount and other circumstances you may need to consult a financial adviser, for instance with regard to inheritance tax.